×

 Where to See Waterfalls

-With massive amounts of snow and rain sending more water into rivers and creeks, California’s waterfalls are more spectacular than ever.
-This summer is a great time to see Yosemite Valley’s misty marvels—Yosemite Falls, Vernal Fall, Nevada Fall, and more—plus the national park’s lesser-known waterfalls like Chilnualna Falls near Wawona and Wapama Falls at Hetch Hetchy.
+As snowmelt and rain send more water into rivers and creeks, California’s waterfalls become more spectacular than ever.
+Summer is a great time to see Yosemite Valley’s misty marvels—Yosemite Falls, Vernal Fall, Nevada Fall, and more—plus the national park’s lesser-known waterfalls like Chilnualna Falls near Wawona and Wapama Falls at Hetch Hetchy.

 Other bucket-list waterfalls in the Sierra Nevada Mountains include Roaring River Falls in Kings Canyon National Park, Angel Falls in Sierra National Forest near Bass Lake, and Rainbow Falls in Devils Postpile National Monument.
-Farther north, Redding’s Whiskeytown Falls, Lake Shasta’s Potem Falls, and the trio of falls on the McCloud River are at full flood right now.
+Farther north, Redding’s Whiskeytown Falls, Lake Shasta’s Potem Falls, and the trio of falls on the McCloud River can become mighty given the right conditions.

 How to Experience a Water-Filled Summer 2023 in California